-- Steam baths help with respiratory infections because the vapors decongest your airways.
+- Can help with respiratory infections because the vapors decongest your airways.
 Many doctors recommend inhalations and saunas to people with common colds or sinus infections.

-- Using a steam can improve your skin health as water vapors dilate the pores, so the toxins and dirt are easily removed.
+- Using steam can improve your skin health as vapors dilate the pores, so the toxins and dirt are easily removed.

-- Steam baths are more effective than dry heat in alleviating post-workout muscle soreness.
+- More effective than dry heat in alleviating post-workout muscle soreness.
 As you recover faster, you can work out more.

 - Steam increases joint mobility, which is essential for people who have arthritis, the elderly who have frailer bones, as well as dedicated athletes.